easymock/objenesis/README.md

 * Flag the bin, tck and tck-android as "Show in download list" in bintray
 * Add the bin, tck and tck-android jars to the release in GitHub
 * Close the milestone in GitHub and create the new one
+* Go to https://bintray.com/easymock/maven/objenesis to publish the Maven artifacts
+* Sync to Maven central

 Deploy the website
 --------------------------------------------------------------------------------------